Exclusive: US intelligence materials related to Ukraine, Iran and UK found in Biden's private office, source tells CNN – KION546

 Exclusive: US intelligence materials related to Ukraine, Iran and UK found in Biden’s private office, source tells CNN

-Among the classified documents from Joe Biden’s time as vice president discovered in a private office last fall are US intelligence memos and briefing materials that covered topics including Ukraine, Iran and the United Kingdom, according to a source familiar with the matter.
+Among the items from Joe Biden’s time as vice president discovered in a private office last fall are 10 classified documents including US intelligence memos and briefing materials that covered topics including Ukraine, Iran and the United Kingdom, according to a source familiar with the matter.

+Attorney General Merrick Garland has received a preliminary report on the documents inquiry, a law enforcement source said, and now faces the critical decision on how to proceed, including whether to open a full-blown criminal investigation.

-A total of 10 documents with classification markings were found last year in Biden’s private academic office and they were dated between 2013 and 2016, according to the source.
+The documents were dated between 2013 and 2016, according to the source familiar.
+They were found in three or four boxes also containing unclassified papers that fall under the Presidential Records Act.

-The boxes with these classified records also contained personal Biden family documents, including materials about Beau Biden‘s funeral arrangements, the source told CNN.
+The vast majority of the items in the office contained personal Biden family documents, including materials about Beau Biden‘s funeral arrangements and condolence letters, the source told CNN.
+It is not clear if the boxes with classified documents contained personal materials.

 Attorney General Merrick Garland has assigned the US attorney in Chicago, a holdover from the Trump administration, to investigate the matter, CNN previously reported.
 Garland made this move after receiving a referral from the National Archives and Records Administration.

-Note: CLARIFICATION: The story has been updated to specify where the classified documents were found in Biden’s office.